To nominate a musician sign up here

 The nominations will be evaluated by a Special Committee (nominated by the Fondazione Merz and by the Promoting Committee) who will draw up a short list of 5 final candidates.

-The 5 selected composers must submit a score (including the instrumental parts) for the following instrumentation: flute, clarinet, string quintet, piano, and percussions (marimba 4 octaves, 3 suspended cymbals, 1 tam-tam, 1 snare drum, bass drum, 2 tom, 5 temple-block, triangle).
+The 5 selected composers must submit a score (including the instrumental parts) for the following instrumentation: flute, clarinet, string quintet, piano, and percussions (1 player: marimba 4 octaves, 3 suspended cymbals, 1 tam-tam, 1 snare drum, bass drum, 2 tom, 5 temple-block, triangle).
 It is possible to use all or only part of the instrumentation.

 If the finalist is not available to collaborate with the organization, within the indicated schedule, the organizing and the promoting committees reserve the right to exclude him or her from the competition.

-The scores will be performed in the cities of Turin and Switzerland for selecting the winner of the final Prize.
+The scores will be performed for selecting the winner of the final Prize.

 Scores not meeting the afore-mentioned criteria will not be considered for the Prize.